postgres-ai/docs/docs/reference-guides/database-lab-engine-configuration-reference.md

 - `sampleThreshold` - (integer, optional, default: 20) - the minimum number of samples sufficient to display the estimation results

 ## Section `diagnostic`: Diagnostic collection configuration
-- `logsRetentionDays` (integer, optional, default: 7) - the number of days after which collected containers logs will be discarded.
+- `logsRetentionDays` (integer, optional, default: 7) - the number of days after which collected containers logs will be discarded